Doncic, Hardaway lead Mavericks over Trail Blazers, 120-112

 Trail Blazers: F Mario Hezonja returned after missing two games with a back contusion.
 He scored seven points in 19 minutes. … G Gary Trent Jr. was ruled out by illness in the second half.

 Mavericks: Doncic was called for a flagrant foul on what appeared to be an inadvertent elbow to the face of Whiteside when Doncic was driving in the third quarter.
-Doncic wasn’t pleased with the decision on the review, but Whiteside missed both free throws. … Doncic got fouled on made 3-pointers twice, missing the free throw the first time before making the second one for the four-point play.
+Doncic wasn’t pleased with the decision on the review, but Whiteside missed both free throws. … Doncic got fouled on made 3-pointers twice in the first half, missing the free throw the first time before making the second one for the four-point play.

 UP NEXT